-Thousands EUR 2015 2014
+Thousands EUR 2016 2015

-Balance at the beginning of the year 544 539
+Balance at the beginning of the year 656 544

-New reserves 112 5
+New reserves 116 112

-(Write-offs) - -
+(Write-offs) (8) - "

 (releases) - -

-656 544
+764 656

 In determining the recoverability of a trade receivable, the Group considers any change in the credit quality of the trade receivable from the date credit was initially granted up to the reporting date.
 The concentration of credit risk is limited due to the considerable spread in the customer base.
+The profit and loss impact for doubtful debts is reported in Sales & Marketing operating expenses.